nthparty/oblivious/README.rst

     >>> (s * p).to_base64()
     'SrC7vA9sSR5f4E27ALxk14MPotTYR6B33B4ZN+mQXFA='

-The operations and class methods exported by the ``oblivious`` module directly (*e.g.*, the method ``__add__`` within the class ``point`` that is imported via the statement ``from oblivious import point``) correspond either (A) to libsodium wrappers if an instance of libsodium is found and loaded or (B) to pure Python implementations if all attempts to load a working instances of libsodium fail.
+The operations and class methods exported by the ``ristretto`` module directly (*e.g.*, the method ``__add__`` within the class ``point`` that is imported via the statement ``from oblivious.ristretto import point``) correspond either (A) to libsodium wrappers if an instance of libsodium is found and loaded or (B) to pure Python implementations if all attempts to load a working instances of libsodium fail.
 The ordered list below summarizes what definitions are exported under various conditions and the ordered sequence of attempts to locate and load an instance of libsodium.

-1. Under all conditions, the wrapper class ``native`` is defined and encapsulates a pure Python variant of every operation and class method available in the ``oblivious`` module. **As a starting default**, all operations and classes exported directly by the ``oblivious`` module correspond to the pure Python implementations.
+1. Under all conditions, the wrapper class ``native`` is defined and encapsulates a pure Python variant of every operation and class method available in the ``ristretto`` module. **As a starting default**, all operations and classes exported directly by the ``ristretto`` module correspond to the pure Python implementations.

 2. If a shared/dynamic library instance of libsodium is found on the system and successfully loaded during one of the attempts below, then the wrapper class ``sodium`` is defined: